For Russian military leaders, the issue of robots taking on the role of soldiers on the battlefield is not a question of whether, but when.

 Better than men even in the choices?

 Making robot soldiers who adhere to war laws and civil protection is not just an ethical challenge, it's a programming challenge.
-It requires the military to prioritize identifying the positive target over the fastest possible response.
+It requires the military to prioritize positive target identification over the quickest possible response.

 The Ministry of Defense says that fighting robots and combat drones that will replace humans save human soldiers from danger.
 The corollary to this statement is the assumption that a sophisticated unmanned system would be able to distinguish military from civilian targets, avoiding unnecessary casualties.

-It doesn't help too much, either, that the military responsible for pursuing this kind of autonomy on the battlefield already have atrocious precedents when it comes to avoiding civilian deaths.
-A military robot does not seem to be destined to remain an instrument, but a real "soldier from the future" who warns us today not to abuse its use.
+It doesn't help much, either, that the militaries responsible for pursuing this kind of autonomy on the battlefield already have atrocious records when it comes to avoiding civilian deaths.
+A military robot does not seem destined to remain a tool, but a real "soldier from the future" who already warns us today not to abuse its use.